 Debt buyers are companies that buy large numbers of debts from creditors for pennies on the dollar.
 The debt buyer purchases the debts cheaply, so it can make a profit even if it only collects a small amount on those debts.

 Once a debt buyer buys your debt, the original creditor has no legal interest in the debt.
 Because the debt buyer now owns the debt, it has the right to sue you.
 Some debt buyers sue regularly, and some rarely or never sue consumers.

-If a debt buyer sues you for collection of a debt, there are a number of defenses you may be able to use to challenge the debt buyer's right to collect on the debt.
+If a debt buyer sues you, several defenses might be available.
 Here are some of the most common defenses to a debt buyer lawsuit.

 This paperwork is often in the form of a cardmember agreement for credit card debts.
 Cardmember agreements have information about which state law applies to the case and how much the debt buyer can collect in interest and attorneys' fees.

-Often a debt buyer does not have this paperwork, and might never be able to get it from the original creditor.
+Often a debt buyer doesn't have this paperwork and might never be able to get it from the original creditor.
 Many creditors do not cooperate when debt buyers ask for cardmember agreements, often because they have sold the debt "as is."

-Some debt buyers will attach your regular billing statements to the lawsuit, and try to pass them off as the cardmember agreement.
-But this is not a sufficient substitute for the actual agreement.
+Some debt buyers will attach your regular billing statements to the lawsuit and try to pass them off as the cardmember agreement.
+But this isn't a sufficient substitute for the actual agreement.

 "Standing" means a person or business has a legal interest in a case.
 In collection suits, it means a debt buyer must prove that it legally owns your debt.

 Because the debt buyer didn't enter into a contract with you, it can only meet the standing requirement by demonstrating that the original creditor sold or assigned the debt to it.
-Many courts require that the debt buyer produce documents showing its assignment or purchase of the debt.
+Many courts require that the debt buyer produce documents showing the assignment or purchase of the debt.